rkuma183/wilsonmar.github.io/_posts/2016-07-08-python-programming.md

 <a target="_blank" href="https://app.pluralsight.com/library/courses/play-by-play-zed-shaw/">
-Play by Play: Building a Python Code Stats Tool with Zed Shaw
+Play by Play: Building a Python Code Stats Tool

-Apr 28, 2011
+Apr 28, 2011 1h 51m
- 1h 51m
 </a>
 by Zed Shaw
 and